maxthraxx/WFGY/ProblemMap/README.md

 Welcome.
 This page documents every recurring AI failure mode we’ve fixed — or are fixing — with the WFGY reasoning engine.

+🆕 First time here?
+See [Beginner Guide : How to Identify & Fix Your AI Failure](./BeginnerGuide.md) – quick primer for newcomers.

 **TXT OS + WFGY** exists to turn subtle reasoning bugs into clear, reproducible, and modular solutions.

 > Think your issue isn’t listed?